Although mrf2d provides tools for data analysis on

 The interaction structure cannot be directly reused for multiple

-dealt with by considering an arbitrarily large number of NA
+be dealt with by considering an arbitrarily large number of

 Converting analysis results back to a three-dimensional